manaakiwhenua/virtualNicheR/README.md

 ## Dependencies

-`virtualNicheR` is not dependant on any additional packages, and was developed using `R` version 3.5.1.
+`virtualNicheR` is not dependant on any additional packages, and was developed using `R` version 3.5.1. and is known to work for at least `R` version 3.2.3.

 ## Quick Examples